Sovereign-Labs/sovereign-book/src/modules-prebuilt-modules.md

 ### Cross-Chain Communication

-**sov-hyperlane-mailbox** - Cross-chain
-  messaging via Hyperlane protocol
+**sov-hyperlane-mailbox** - All five of these modules are part of the Hyperlane (bridging) integration.
+They enable any Sovereign SDK rollup to bridge messages and tokens from any EVM, SVM or Cosmos SDK chain.
 - **Mailbox**: Sends and receives cross-chain messages
 - **MerkleTreeHook**: Computes merkle root of